cloudposse/github-action-validate-codeowners/README.md

 -->

-Github Action Validate `CODEOWNERS` runs a series of checks on the `CODEOWNERS` file to ensure that it's valid and well-linted.
+This is a Github Action to validate the `CODEOWNERS` file by running a series of checks against the `CODEOWNERS` file to ensure that it's valid and well-linted.

 Ensuring your repository's `CODEOWNERS` file is valid can be critical to the development process if, for instance, your project uses [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) conditions that rely on definitions in `CODEOWNERS`.